 These GRP and plastic panels are incredibly light which means they are actually quite flexible and they do bow and bend with any pressure on them, they are not a structural product and if there was any weight on them then they could easily move and potentially give under the weight causing stresses and leaks.
 This has to be a consideration if the grp dog kennels position is exposed to the elements in any way.

 Thermally these pvc/ grp panels are quite inefficient and at 20mm thick, have a K/U value of 2.0 or higher which generally means that they would not be able to maintain the temperature in a boarding kennel as outlined in the new legislation to 10 degrees.
 The only way that this could be achieved is if you were to continually heat the kennel which would be very costly.

 Being so poorly insulated exactly the reverse would happen in the summer and the heat is not deflected so that the heat will build up and stay within the kennel.
-I have heard of instances when dogs have unfortunately died in this scenario during hot spells.

 There are a number of different manufacturers of this type of pvc/grp panels and they tend to bond the material onto a foam with an adhesive.
 Sometimes the wrong adhesive is used with poor bond strength which have resulted in these panels de-laminating, when this happens water ingresses through the fixing holes which results in the panels bulging as the water builds up within the walls.

 Life expectancy of these grp kennels is approx. 2-5 years maximum, there have been a number of reported cases when the MOD have bought this type of kennels and have had to remove them after 2 years due to issues with them.
 Really with such a short life expectancy it is a consideration when deciding to buy this type of kennels.